The extended well testing on the Mero field was carried out by the Pioneiro de Libra FPSO. Credit: Teekay.

 Mero oil field development details

-The Brazilian oil field is divided into four areas, namely Mero 1, Mero 2, Mero 3 and Mero 4, which are all being developed separately.
+The Brazilian oil field is divided into four areas: Mero 1, Mero 2, Mero 3 and Mero 4, which are all being developed separately.

 As the project is being developed in four phases, it involves the development of four FPSO units to produce and process the oil extracted from the wells in each respective area.

-Each FPSO has an operational capacity of 180,000 boe a day (boed) as well as 12 million cubic metres a day (Mcmd) of gas.
+Each FPSO has an operational capacity of 180,000 barrels of oil equivalent per day (boed) as well as 12 million cubic metres a day of gas.

 The Mero-1 project, which is the first definitive production system of the field, covers the development of 17 interconnected wells.
-Six producing wells and seven injectors will initially be linked to the FPSO.
-Peak production is anticipated by the end of 2022.
+Six producing wells and seven injectors were initially linked to the FPSO.

-The final investment decision (FID) for the development of the second phase of the Mero project (Mero-2 project) was announced in June 2019.
-The Mero-2 project is scheduled to start operations through the FPSO Sepetiba in 2023.
+The final investment decision (FID) for the development of the second phase of the Mero project (the Mero-2 project) was announced in June 2019.
+The project is being operated through the FPSO Sepetiba.

-The FPSO Sepetiba has a water injection capacity of 250,000 barrels a day and storage capacity of 1.4 million barrels of crude oil.
-It will be moored at a water depth of 2,000m.
+The FPSO Sepetiba has a water injection capacity of 250,000 barrels a day and storage capacity of 1.4 million barrels of crude oil ,and is moored at a water depth of 2,000m.

 It is owned by SBM Offshore (SBM, 64.5%), Mitsubishi (20%) and Nippon Yusen Kabushiki Kaisha (15.5%).

-Production from the third phase of the Mero development (Mero-3 project) is expected to start through the FPSO Marechal Duque de Caxias in 2024.
+Production from the third phase of the Mero development (Mero-3) commenced in October 2024 via the FPSO Marechal Duque de Caxias.

-The production unit will be located at a water depth of 2,200m in the southern part of the Mero oil field, about 200km off the coast.
+The production unit is located at a water depth of 2,200m in the Libra block of the Mero oil field, 180km off the coast of Rio de Janeiro.

-The development plan includes linking the FPSO with 15 wells, including eight oil producers and seven water and gas injectors.
-The wells will be connected using subsea infrastructure consisting of fixed production and injection ducts, control umbilicals, and flexible service ducts.
+The wells are connected using subsea infrastructure consisting of fixed production and injection ducts, control umbilicals and flexible service ducts.

 Contractors involved

-Japan-based MODEC, an offshore floating platforms supplier, received a contract for the engineering, procurement, construction, mobilisation, installation and operation of the Mero-1 FPSO in December 2017.
+Japan-based MODEC received a contract for the engineering, procurement, construction, mobilisation, installation and operation of the Mero-1 FPSO in December 2017.

-In April 2021, Jumbo Maritime, a heavy lift shipping and offshore transportation and installation solutions provider, awarded a contract to Fugro to provide support for the installation of 35 subsea torpedo piles and 24 mooring lines for the Mero-1 project.
+In April 2021, Jumbo Maritime awarded a contract to Fugro to provide support for the installation of 35 subsea torpedo piles and 24 mooring lines for the Mero-1 project.

 Petrobras entered a contract with SBM for the lease and operation of the second platform, FPSO Sepetiba, in December 2019.
 In the same month, SBM formed a joint venture (JV) with Mitsubishi and Nippon Yusen Kabushiki Kaisha for the charter, operation and maintenance of FPSO Sepetiba.